Jefferson Seed Library

 Plant in well-draining, rich soil.
 The seeds need light to germinate.
 Press into the soil or very lightly cover with soil to keep the wind from blowing the seeds away.
 While Shasta daisies will take light shade, as opposed to a full sun location, the plants won’t tolerate soggy roots or standing water.
 Provide appropriate drainage several inches down in the soil.
 Shasta daisy plants are short-lived perennials, meaning they return for just a few years.

-Dead-head plant to encourage more blossoms.
+Deadhead the plant to encourage more blossoms.
 Cut back the plant after blooming to encourage re-blooming.
 Flowers bloom in the summer and are good cut flowers.
 When blooms of Shasta daisy flowers finish, usually in September, cut the foliage back severely.
 Flowers bloom in the summer and are good cut flowers.
-Divide the plants every 3-4 years to prevent overcrowding.
+Divide the plants every 2-4 years to prevent overcrowding.
 Add a layer of mulch to protect the daisies during the winter months.

 Seed Saving